Mariéme Jamme

 Marieme Jamme (born 1974) is a Senegalese-born French-British businesswoman and technology activist.
-In 2016 she founded the iamtheCODE initiative and is on the board of the World Wide Web Foundation.
+In 2016 she founded the iamtheCODE Foundation and served on the World Wide Web Foundation board.
 In 2017, Quartz Africa included Jamme in their "Quartz Africa Innovators 2017" list.
-In 2013 she was nominated as a Young Global Leader of the World Economic Forum.
-In 2017, she won the "Innovation Award" in The Goalkeepers Global Goal Awards, curated by UNICEF and the Bill & Melinda Gates Foundation, for globally supporting girls and young women and advancing the UN's Sustainable Development Goals.
+In 2013 she was nominated as a Young Global Leader at the World Economic Forum.
+In 2017, she won the Innovation Award at the Global Goals Award as a Goalkeepers for her work in advancing the United Nations Sustainable Development Goals, curated by UNICEF and the Bill & Melinda Gates Foundation, for globally supporting girls and young women and advancing the UN's Sustainable Development Goals.
 That same year, she was listed as one of BBC's 100 Women.

-Early life
+Early life and education

-There have been conflicting accounts from Jamme with regards to her early life.
-In early interviews, including with CNN in 2012, she stated that she had a turbulent childhood and was born in Senegal to privileged parents with her mother being an aristocrat, and after the death of her father in 1992 moved to France, where she worked in restaurants and cleaning jobs to fund her studies in marketing and communication.
-In a 2014 interview with Radio France Internationale, Jamme discussed coming from a wealthy family living comfortably in Dakar before moving to France, where she worked a number of odd jobs to independently finance her Master's in Marketing and Communication.
-According to the same interview, she then moved to the UK to improve her English, and obtained an MBA at the University of Surrey, before being hired by Citibank and then by JP Morgan and Lloyds Bank, before spending time in management at software manufacturers Oracle and Microsoft.